justletterh/sunflowerdotpy/README.md

 # sunflowerdotpy
-this is a bot in python using dicord.py made for a discord server
+this is a bot in python using dicord.py in a docker container made for a discord server bot.py is the init script